 Most sound bars can be wall-mounted for a small-footprint sound system.

-Add a powered sub to complement any of the passive speakers listed below.
-You can even add one to some of the powered stereo speakers shown above.
+Add a powered sub to complement any of the passive speakers mentioned above.
+You can also add one to many of the powered stereo speakers discussed as well.

-Read our subwoofer buying guide for a deep dive into options.
+Our subwoofer buying guide offers a deep dive into your options.